Board Of Directors

 Tammie Gurgiolo

 Tammie Gurgiolo was born and raised in Islamorada.
 Her roots run deep in the Sportfishing history of Islamorada being the daughter of legendary Capt.
 Don Gurgiolo.
 She is presently on the Village Islamorada Historic Preservation Commission and Land Acquisition Advisory Committee.
-Tammie is the General Manager of the historic Sunset Inn and Property Manager of historic Tea Table Key.
-Tammie loves fishing offshore and the backcountry in her spare time.
-Florida Keys history is important and she can be found walking the shorelines and woods for artifacts.
+Tammie is the General Manager of the historic Sunset Inn, Property Manager of historic Tea Table Key and owner of the Legendary charter boat Gonfishin V. Tammie loves fishing offshore and the backcountry in her spare time.
+Preserving Florida Keys history is important and she can be found walking the shorelines and woods for artifacts.